Table of Contents

-Third-party insurance protects policyholders from claims by other people as opposed to “first-party” insurance, which covers losses that the policyholder sustains directly.
-In California, the most common types of third-party insurance are bodily injury car liability insurance, homeowner’s premises liability insurance, and medical malpractice insurance.
+Third-party insurance protects policyholders from claims by other people as opposed to “first-party” insurance, which directly covers losses that the policyholder sustains.
+The most common types of third-party insurance in California are bodily injury car liability insurance, homeowner’s premises liability insurance, and medical malpractice insurance.

 Fires are becoming progressively common in California, sometimes leading to burning injuries and fatalities.
 While some burn injuries heal up rapidly, serious burns will require concentrated, lifetime medical care and can result in drawbacks, including permanent scarring, disfigurement, and loss of human life.

-If you or a loved your family members have endured a terrible burn injury in a forest or house fire, turn to Ehline Law.
-Our highly experienced third party fire insurance claims burn injury lawyers will work to assist you in obtaining the future medical treatment that you require and the settlement or verdict you deserve.
-Contact our highly rated law offices today for a free consultation with a top attorney in California, or continue reading to learn more.
+If you or a loved family member have endured a terrible burn injury in a forest or house fire, turn to Ehline Law.
+Our highly experienced third-party fire insurance claims burn injury lawyers will work to assist you in obtaining the future medical treatment that you require and the settlement or verdict you deserve.
+Contact our highly-rated law offices today for a free consultation with a top attorney in California, or continue reading to learn more.

 Third-party insurance is a kind of liability insurance that a policyholder acquires as the “first party” from an insurance company, which is the “second party,” such as an auto insurance company.

 The policy is between the first and second parties.
 The third-party insurance policy applies in instances when an outsider to the procedure (a third-party) accuses the first party of creating a loss to a third party.

 Third-party insurance is significant because it protects the insured policyholder against claims for damages and costs suffered by the uninsured who caused the harm, i.e., the claimant.